CyberSource/cybersource-rest-client-php/README.md

 ```
 ## To set your API credentials for an API request,Configure the following information in ExternalConfiguration.php file:

-  Create a file in your application `ExternalConfiguration.php` inside a `Resources` folder and configure the following information as per requirement similar to [this one](https://github.com/CyberSource/cybersource-rest-samples-php/blob/master/Resources/ExternalConfiguration.php).
+  Create a file in your application `ExternalConfiguration.php` inside a `Resources` folder and configure the following information as per requirement similar to [**this one**](https://github.com/CyberSource/cybersource-rest-samples-php/blob/master/Resources/ExternalConfiguration.php).

   #### For Http Signature Authentication